Agent Builder Demo Application

 The section Connecting the UI and the blueprint describes how the UI and blueprint interact with the state to perform the agent’s tasks.

-Blueprint view
+Blueprints view

 UI Trigger